-When you’re under 50, retirement may still seem a long way off and there may be other things competing for any extra money you earn – holidays, children heading off to university or supporting elderly relatives – but putting money away for your future is just as important.
+When you’re under 50, retirement may still seem a long way off and there may be other things competing for any extra money you earn –holidays, children heading off to university or supporting elderly relatives –but putting money away into a pension is just as important.

 The most popular pension route is to invest in a pension.
 You can either set up a private pension yourself, or pay into a workplace pension scheme set up by an employer.
 If you pay into a workplace pension scheme, the amount you choose to contribute is often met by the same contribution (up to a set limit) by your employer – so your savings grow even more quickly.
 As a part of Lloyds Banking Group, Scottish Widows offers pensions and advice.
 See how they can further help you understand your options.